-When fall approaches, gardeners start wondering “When to Harvest Butternut squash” in a way that it could be stored without damaging.
+When fall approaches, gardeners start wondering “When to Harvest Butternut squash” in a way that it could be stored without damage.

-Growing a plant, especially vegetable, and harvesting at right time is prime thing a gardener must keep an eye on.
+Growing butternut squash and harvesting it at right time is the prime thing a gardener must keep an eye on.

-As, most of the growers mistakenly harvest butternut squash improperly at wrong time.
-As a result, most of butternuts are not in condition of prolonged storage and face problems.
+As most of the growers mistakenly harvest butternut squash improperly at the wrong time.
+As a result, most butternuts are not in a condition of prolonged storage and face problems.

 You just have to follow prescribed harvesting time and observe 4 simple signs of mature butternuts to harvest timely by working on tips so that you can cure and store butternuts properly.